 But how can you actually watch the latest entry in the celebrated horror series?
 And what else should you know about this new “Scream?”
 Read on to find out!

-When does “Scream” come out?
+When did “Scream” come out?

 “Scream” arrived on January 14, 2022.

-Is “Scream” playing in theaters or streaming?
+Is “Scream” streaming?

 Who is in the “Scream” cast?

 This new “Scream” features several legacy cast members, including Neve Campbell, Courtney Cox, Marley Shelton and David Arquette.
 The new cast members include Melissa Barrera, Kyle Gallner, Mason Gooding, Mikey Madison, Dylan Minnette, Jenna Ortega, Jack Quaid, Jasmin Savoy Brown and Sonia Ben Ammar.
 That’s a lot of new victims and/or potential killers!
 Everybody’s a suspect!

 The first “Scream” from 1996 is available to stream on Paramount+.
 You can also buy or rent it on most VOD platforms (it’s available to own on 4K from Amazon for $7.99).

 “Scream 2,” which was (incredibly!) released less than a year after the first film, is also available to stream on Paramount+.
 It’s also available to buy and rent from most VOD platforms too.

 “Scream 3,” from 2000 (hey, it explains all the questionable hairstyles), is also available to stream on Paramount+.
 You can also buy or rent it on most VOD platforms.